 One useful Kartra feature which isn’t totally related to learning and engagement is Helpdesks.
 It’s a customer service tool and it features a robust ticketing system, live chat app and a knowledge base tool.

-If you run a large membership which requires you to deliver high quality support to your members, these features can be real handy in that case.
+If you run a large membership which requires you to deliver high quality support to your members, this feature can be useful.

 Course Creation - The Bottom Line